Untomia alticolens

 two dark suffused spots on the fold, the second followed by some whitish scales.
 There is a small dark spot on the cell before the middle, and a second somewhat obliquely placed at the end of the cell, the latter followed by a whitish space, the whole dorsal half of the wing being slightly sprinkled with dark scales.
-Before the apex a dark chocolate precedes a margined line of the same colour along the base of the cilia which are whitish in the middle, tipped with chocolate-brown.
+Before the apex a dark chocolate-brown spot precedes a margined line of the same colour along the base of the cilia which are whitish in the middle, tipped with chocolate-brown.
 The hindwings are pale grey, marked at the apex somewhat as in the forewings.